New UEFA mentor programme set to boost female coach numbers | Inside UEFA

 Mentors and mentees have unanimously welcomed UEFA’s initiative, not only for the future of women in coaching but also to help them in their own learning process.
 “The initiative and the creation of such a network of [mentors and mentees] means that you’re giving coaches the opportunity to gather new and fresh experiences,” said Patrizia Panico.

-“I wish I could have been mentored at a given moment,” added Corinne Diacre, “to perhaps have received important help and advice about my role and direction.
-We need to promote female coaches, and I think this initiative can help give them the confidence to turn their passion [for football] into a profession.”
+“I wish I could have been mentored at a given moment,” added Corinne Diacre, “to have received help and advice about my direction.
+We need to promote women in football, and I think this initiative can help give young coaches a little more confidence in themselves to turn their passion [for football] into a profession.”

 “Coaching is something that’s in constant evolution,” Joseph Montemurro reflected.
 “There’s never an ending point – you’re always learning, whether it be the technical, tactical or mental aspects.
 This initiative will be important for my progress as well.”